• Skip to main content

 Protect Cache Creek from Gravel Mining

-One of the world’s largest climate polluters – CEMEX – has applied to Yolo County for a permit to extend its mining operations along Cache Creek for another 20 years until 2047.
+The world’s largest cement company and a major climate pollutor – CEMEX – has applied to Yolo County for a permit to extend its mining operations along Cache Creek near the farm worker town of Madison for another 20 years until 2047.

-CEMEX, an $18 billion company, wants to mine an additional 32 million tons of sand, gravel and rock from lower Cache Creek to use in major construction projects such as dams, highways and urban sprawl.
+CEMEX, an $18 billion company, wants to mine an additional 20 million tons of sand, gravel and rock from the lower Cache Creek floodplain to use in major construction projects such as dams, highways and urban sprawl.

-CEMEX plans to restore this site to a combination of farmland, habitat and “lake features” to be part of a planned 14-mile parkway of other mining sites by 2052.
-But promises to protect nature from mercury poisoning in the open impoundment pits have already been broken and farmland restoration is falling short.
+Instead of restoring wetlands to this critical riparian floodplain, CEMEX is proposing a combination of farmland, habitat and “lake features.”
+Yet promises to protect nature from mercury poisoning in the open impoundment pits have already been broken and farmland restoration is, according to local farmers, “not good.”

 Over 90% of the Sacramento Valley’s carbon rich, life-enhancing wetlands have been destroyed by unsustainable development.
+Climate change is causing widespread flooding, drought, higher temperatures and a rise in mosquito-born diseases.
 A livable future hangs in the balance.

 Loss of Nature

 Less than 200 years ago, the watershed sustained vast wildlife populations and natural abundance.
 It was known by the late Wintun elder Bertha Nye Norton as kaltipookapai schlombeck, or “gathering wealth creek.”
-Rich plant and animal life supported Native Californian lifeways for thousands of years.
+Rich plant and animal life supported the lifeways of the Puhtwin-Wintun people for thousands of years.

-Salmon, sturgeon, lamprey, elk, deer, pronghorn, California grizzly bear, beaver, river otter, ring-tailed cats, mountain lions, bobcats, turtles, raptors, and myriad invertebrates all made their home in the riparian forest that spanned for a mile along either side of Cache Creek.
+Salmon, sturgeon, lamprey, elk, deer, pronghorn, California grizzly bear, beaver, river otter, ring-tailed cats, mountain lions, bobcats, turtles, raptors, and myriad invertebrates all made their home in the verdant riparian area that spanned for a mile along either side of Cache Creek.
+Dense forests of cottonwoods and oaks gave the town of “Woodland” its name.

 Climate Impacts

-The CEMEX mine uses massive diesel fueled earth-moving equipment to dig up the sand and gravel on site and then generates over 50,000 truck trips a year to deliver the material to its sometimes distant customers.
-These trips produce more than 3,000,000 vehicle miles traveled (VMT) to the county’s carbon footprint.
+The CEMEX mine uses massive diesel-fueled earth-moving equipment to dig up the sand and gravel on site and then generates over 50,000 truck trips a year to deliver the material to construction projects throughout Northern California.
+These trips add more than 3,000,000 vehicle miles traveled (VMT) to the county’s carbon footprint.

-Yolo County declared a climate emergency in 2022 calling for a just transition to a carbon neutral county by 2030.
-Hundreds of Yolo County residents, community-based organizations, the Resource Conservation District, local farmers, Yocha Dehe Tribe, UC Davis and many others collaborated on a new Climate Action and Adaptation plan that was released in Nov.
+Yolo County declared a climate emergency in 2022 to put in motion a just transition to a carbon neutral county by 2030.
+Hundreds of Yolo County residents, community-based organizations, the Yolo County Resource Conservation District, local farmers, the Yocha Dehe Tribe, UC Davis and many others collaborated on a new Climate Action and Adaptation plan that was released in Nov.
 2024.
 This award-winning plan outlines 180 detailed actions to curtail climate change and build resilient communities.

-Instead of aligning their project with Yolo County’s climate goals, the CEMEX environmental report provides ZERO mitigation measures.
-Instead, CEMEX promises to create a “GHG Emissions Reduction Plan” AFTER their permit has been secured.
+Instead of aligning their project with Yolo County’s climate goals, the CEMEX Subsequent Environmental Impact Report provides ZERO specifc mitigation measures for its greenhouse gas emissions.
+Instead, CEMEX says they will create a “GHG Emissions Reduction Plan” AFTER thte on this project.eir permit has been secured.

 Methyl Mercury Toxicity